vexparadox/IMenet/README.md

 # IM system

-## Requirements
+## Requirements & Setup
-Requires Enet to be installed, http://enet.bespin.org.
+Requires Enet to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process.
+The makefiles included will link to a shared library, for Windows this may have to change.

+To build on OSX and Linux use the makefile provided.

+Start using './output ip port'

+Make sure the server has started before the client.

+If the server/client fails to start it could be caused by you using an ip/port that's not available.

 ## Packet Config
 B1 is the ID of the packet, this can be used in a switch.